CREATE DATABASE name [ [ WITH ] [ OWNER [=] dbowner ] [ LOCATION [=] 'dbpath' ] [ TEMPLATE [=] template ] [ ENCODING [=] encoding ] ]

-An alternative location can be specified in order to, for example, store the database on a different disk.
+An alternate location can be specified in order to, for example, store the database on a different disk.
 The path must have been prepared with the initlocation command.

-The optional encoding parameter allows selection of the database encoding.
+The optional encoding parameter allows selection of the database encoding, if your server was compiled with multibyte encoding support.
 When not specified, it defaults to the encoding used by the selected template database.